 I'm Not the Only One

-Now that the rose-colored glasses are off, I went online to see if others had experienced something similar.
+Now that the rose-colored glasses are off, I went online to see if others had experienced something similar and what they did to get a refund.

-There are countless horror stories out there—travelers left stranded, customer service dead ends, no accountability.
-Reading them, I immediately felt grateful that we at least had the means to book hotel rooms and a new apartment on top of the original loss.
+There are countless horror stories out there—travelers left stranded, customer service dead ends, no accountability from Booking.com or property owners.
+Reading these stories, I immediately felt grateful that we at least had the means to book hotel rooms and a new apartment on top of the original loss.
 It was stressful, yes—but we were able to get our family somewhere safe.
+Some people ended up sleeping in their cars, the street, etc.

 And now I know that’s not unusual.
 Booking.com takes no responsibility for the accuracy of listings.
 They act purely as a middleman, shuffling messages back and forth and eventually shrugging their shoulders if a property owner refuses to cooperate.

 I’ve since learned that Airbnb offers something called AirCover, a guest guarantee at no additional cost.
-It’s a real protection policy—not just a bullet point on a website.
 So, it looks like I’ll be switching platforms going forward.

 Breaking up is hard.
 But in this case, it turns out it was a one-sided relationship all along.